dhr412/web-load-check/README.md

 - Allows setting a custom number of requests (or defaults to a random value between 20-32)
 - Supports host masking via headers
 - Uses goroutines for concurrent requests (scales up to ~100K)
 - Reports the number of successful and failed requests
+- Randomized request distribution for more natural traffic patterns
-- Supports launching multiple `load-checker` instances via `helper.rs` (for extreme load testing)
+- Supports launching multiple `load-checker` instances via `helper` (for extreme load testing)

 ## Installation